Swagger back, Angel Reese putting up big numbers for No. 8 Maryland

 Michigan is 1-10 all time against Maryland and has never won in College Park.

 “Another opportunity for us to play against some of the best competition in the country,” Frese said.
 “I love where our league is at, continuing to allow us to be battle tested.
-And as a team, we’re just continuing to stack practices together and build our chemistry together.”
+And as a team, we’re just continuing to stack practices together and build our chemistry together.

+“Obviously a difficult matchup with Naz Hillmon and [Leigha] Brown and the rest of their roster has really improved.
+It’s going to take a collective team effort defensively with all of the different weapons that they have.”